 The Ani, Kars and Gyumri: Journey Towards Understanding project aims at fostering Armenian-Turkish dialogue and a rediscovering of their shared culture and history.

-The towns of Kars and Gyumri and the archeological site of Ani will be the focal points for exploring this joint cultural heritage.
-Here the towns, which were once good neighbors, share a striking cultural similarity and fulfilling a similar role in their respective provinces- are presently divided by the closure of the border.
+The towns of Kars and Gyumri will be the focal points for exploring this joint cultural heritage.
+These towns, which were once good neighbors, share a striking cultural similarity and fulfilling a similar role in their respective provinces- are presently divided by the closure of the border.
 The project will also center on the cultural history of Ani, once the medieval capital of Armenia, currently located in Turkey.
 This site once dominated the silk bridge over the Akhurian/Arpaçay River, which steep banks presently remind the onlooker of the encumbered relationship between the two countries.

 The Journey Towards Understanding Project is divided into the following three sub-projects:

-A. Construction of the railroad between Kars and Gyumri from 1894 to 1899.
-As the region was considered to be a crossroad of cultures at the time and experienced a high influx of migrants under the new Russian rule, the construction and exploitation of the railway serves as a focal point for exploring the previously peaceful coexistence and integration of multiple cultural identities.
+A. “The Construction of the Tiflis-Aleksandropol-Kars Railway (1895-1899),” by Professor Candan Badem and Dr. Sonya Mirzoyan.
+As this region, the present border between Turkey and Armenia, was considered to be a crossroad of cultures at the time and experienced a high influx of migrants under the new Russian rule, the construction and exploitation of the railway serves as a focal point for exploring the previously peaceful coexistence and integration of multiple cultural identities.
+This publication is scheduled to be released by the turn of the year.

-B. Musical tradition of the traveling bards of the region, known in Turkey as Ashiks and in Armenia as Ashugs.
+B. The musical tradition of the traveling bards of the region, known in Turkey as Ashiks and in Armenia as Ashugs.
 The bards, which fulfill a central role in the oral tradition of the peoples of central Asia, connect a unique form of art to a rich history of tribal values, legends, folklore and mysticism.
+The work on this shared narrative has been put on hold.

 By underscoring that their shared history is part of a collective identity, eroding stereotypes and enemy images of the ‘other’, this project seeks to promote rapprochement between Armenian and Turkish communities.